 Equally important, Ron says, is who you do it with.
 It doesn’t matter what their job title is, or if they’re freelance or permanent, what matters is whether or not they’re aligned with the same purpose and using it to fuel their actions to achieve a common goal.

 The simplest of the three.
 Once you’ve defined your core belief and put it into action, it’s time to tell people about it, both internally and externally.

 When these three align, you’ll have an organization that lines up with its people.
 It’s this that creates positive brand momentum that will yield high performance internally and the results you want externally.

 Case Study: REI

 So, let’s see this model in action!
 Ron calls on Recreational Equipment, Inc. (REI), a US retail outlet for outdoor equipment.
 Whether you’re going for a hike, taking a camping trip, or looking for a kayak, they sell what you need for all your outdoor adventures.
 But, their purpose goes well beyond the products they sell.

 What do they THINK?
 Their fundamental belief is that a life lived outside is a life worth living.

 What do they DO?
 They live their belief.
 On Black Friday, the largest retail holiday in the US, they closed their stores so that their staff didn’t have to deal with the chaos and could instead… enjoy the outdoors.
 The kicker?
-REI’s sales did not suffer from opting out of Black Friday, instead their staff returned rested and revived from a day outdoors making them more inclined to sell harder and help others do the same.
+REI’s sales did not suffer from opting out of Black Friday, instead their staff returned rested and revived from a day outdoors.
+This made them more inclined to sell harder and help others do the same.